IgniteUI/igniteui-docfx/en/components/charts/types/bar-chart.md

 ## Angular Stacked 100% Bar Chart

-The Ignite UI for Angular Stacked 100% Bar Chart is identical to the Angular stacked bar chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
+The Ignite UI for Angular Stacked 100% Bar Chart is identical to the Angular Stacked Bar Chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
 Instead of presenting a direct representation of the data, the stacked 100 bar chart presents the data in terms of percent of the sum of all values in a data point.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxStacked100BarSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstacked100barseriescomponent.html), as shown in the example below: